Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 • Military Links Page - Links over 60 separate Military web sites - one click & you are there

-• POW-MIA Page - Tells about the Repatriation efforts to find them and bring their remains back home
+• POW-MIA Page - Tells about the Repatriation efforts to find Missing In Action and bring their remains back home

 • Flag Page - Tells the story behind the Lexington Veterans efforts to fly the American Flag and establish a Memorial to all Veterans